 Material Handling, Storage, Stacking, and Housekeeping

 Construction sites move and store large amounts of material under constant schedule pressure.
-Steel, pipe, lumber, drywall, rebar, formwork, masonry, pallets, drums, cylinders, and debris can all create serious hazards when they are placed in the wrong location or stacked without restraint.
-The CHST should treat material flow as part of the safety plan, not as an afterthought handled by whoever has available equipment.
+The controlling OSHA standards are 29 CFR 1926.250 (general requirements for storage), 1926.252 (disposal of waste materials), and 1926.25 (housekeeping).
+Steel, pipe, lumber, drywall, rebar, formwork, masonry, pallets, drums, and cylinders all become serious hazards when placed wrong or stacked without restraint.
+A CHST treats material flow as part of the safety plan, not an afterthought handled by whoever has free equipment.

 Material Flow and Handling Decisions

-Plan how material will be delivered, unloaded, inspected, staged, moved, installed, and removed.
-A safe plan considers equipment access, ground conditions, overhead hazards, worker travel, emergency access, and the final installation sequence.
-A delivery that blocks the only pedestrian route may create a worse hazard than the task it supports.
+Plan how material is delivered, unloaded, inspected, staged, moved, installed, and removed.
+Consider equipment access, ground conditions, overhead hazards, worker travel, emergency access, and the installation sequence.
+A delivery that blocks the only pedestrian route can create a worse hazard than the task it supports.

-Manual handling should be minimized for heavy, awkward, or repetitive loads.
-Use carts, dollies, forklifts, hoists, pallet jacks, team lifts, or prefabrication when appropriate.
-When manual handling remains necessary, control pinch points, hand placement, walking surfaces, load size, and communication.
-Workers carrying long material should know who leads, how turns are called, and where the load will be set down.
+When manual handling remains, control pinch points, hand placement, walking surfaces, load size, and communication: workers carrying long material must know who leads, how turns are called, and where the load is set down.

 Stable Storage and Stacking